 At this time of year the Chinese choose dishes that are symbolic of prosperity, longevity and a fresh start.
 So tuck in!

 What February needs is something to liven things up, to add a splash of colour and a bit of energy to the dog-end of winter.
-Lucky then that we can adopt the vibrant annual celebration of Chinese New Year* (In 2016 it falls on 8 February and marks the start of the Year of the Monkey).
+Lucky then that we can adopt the vibrant annual celebration of Chinese New Year* (In 2017 it falls on 28 January and marks the start of the Year of the Rooster).

 Jenny Linford always takes time to celebrate it: “I spent part of my childhood living in Singapore and my memories from that time revolve around food: from eating satay, freshly cooked over charcoal, to family outings with my cousins to dine on tasty Hainanese chicken rice.